ysak-y/alexa-presentation-language-preview/README.md

 You can change viewport size by selecting viewport on the status bar.

+### APL Document component tree

+You can see `APL DOCUMENT TREE` and `APL COMPONENT DETAILS` tree view in `EXPLORER` tab.
+`APL DOCUMENT TREE` shows component structure of the document.
+And `APL COMPONENT DETAILS` shows properties of the component you selected on the `APL DOCUMENT TREE`

 ### Local package import

 This extension supports to import APL package from local directory.